Generic Name: Paclitaxel (Conventional) (pac li TAKS el con VEN sha nal)

 - You may bleed more easily.
 Be careful and avoid injury.
 Use a soft toothbrush and an electric razor.

 - Talk with your doctor before getting any vaccines.
-Use with paclitaxel (conventional) may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with paclitaxel (conventional) may either raise the chance of an infection or make the vaccine not work as well.

 - Some products have alcohol in them.
 Talk with the doctor.